Health Benefits of Apple Cider Vinegar (ACV)

-Of course, only adding apple cider vinegar to your routine and not changing anything else about your lifestyle isn’t recommended, but if you’re looking for a boost to your healthy eating and exercise habits, it’s certainly worth incorporating ACV into your daily routine.
+Of course, only adding apple cider vinegar to your routine and not changing anything else about your lifestyle isn’t recommended.
+Still, if you’re looking for a boost to your healthy eating and exercise habits, it’s certainly worth incorporating ACV into your daily routine.

 I’ve personally found ACV to help a ton with feeling full.
 Whenever I’m drinking 1-2 Tablespoons of ACV a day I don’t have intense cravings for food or find myself snacking mindlessly.

 This one is huge because studies have shown that apple cider vinegar improves insulin sensitivity and reduces blood sugar after meals.
 (Source)

 Researchers are excited about what this could mean for people with Type 2 Diabetes, but also for the general public as high blood sugar has been linked to chronic diseases.
 (Source)

 There aren’t enough studies to link apple cider vinegar and heart health in humans, but multiple studies have shown a link between the two in animals.
-Animal studies have shown that apple cider vinegar can lower cholesterol, blood pressure and other heart disease factors.
+Animal studies have shown that ACV can lower cholesterol, blood pressure and other heart disease factors.
 Again, more research needs to be done with humans but the studies are promising with animals!
 (Source)